drogue-iot/blog.drogue.io/content/2021-11-08-introducing-drogue-server/index.md

 # Installing The Binary

 One of the goals with running Drogue Cloud locally was to encapsulate the functionality in a single binary, `drogue-cloud-server`.
-You can [build it yourself](https://github.com/drogue-iot/drogue-cloud/tree/main/server#building), or you can [download prebuilt binaries]() for your platform.
+You can [build it yourself](https://github.com/drogue-iot/drogue-cloud/tree/main/server#building), or you can [download prebuilt binaries](https://github.com/drogue-iot/drogue-cloud/actions/runs/1433967720) for your platform.

 # Running

 Once installed, it's time to run.
 You can find the detailed instructions in [the book](https://book.drogue.io/drogue-cloud/dev/deployment/single-binary.html).
-It's important to note that for the time being, the Kafka, Keycloak and PostgreSQL instance must be reachable on localhost where the server is running.
+It's important to note that by default, the Kafka, Keycloak and PostgreSQL instance must be reachable on localhost where the server is running.

 Once you have the dependencies running, we can start the server: